canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/security-overview.rst

 For confidential AI workloads, the security model also extends to GPU processing through the NVIDIA H100 Tensor Core GPU, which implements its own TEE with encrypted data transfer between the CPU and GPU.

-To launch Ubuntu Confidential VMs, refer to :doc:`../azure-how-to/instances/launch-ubuntu-images`.
+To launch Ubuntu Confidential VMs, refer to :ref:`launch-ubuntu-images`.
 It's important to note that though memory encryption is always enabled (via the TEE) with a confidential VM, full-disk encryption (FDE) is optional, and it requires explicit activation after the VM is provisioned.

 To better understand the concepts of secure boot, measured boot, FDE and CVMs, refer to the relevant sections in our `generic cloud security overview page`_.